hmchen47/DataScience/Notes/p02-Observational.md

     + eliminating influence of confounders difficult to measure
     + a sampling convenience making it easier to select the controls
     + improving study efficiency
+  + disadvantages
+    + time-consuming and expensive
+    + decision to match and confounding variables to match decided at the outset of the study
+    + matched variables unable to be examined in the study
+    + requiring a matching analysis
+    + vulnerable to overmatching: when matching variable having some relationship w/ the outcome

 + Multiple controls
   + rare outcomes: a limited number of cases to select from w/ a large number of controls